cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 **Hardware Flexibility**:

 - Students with basic laptops use GPT-2 (everyone can participate)
-- Students with better hardware can explore Llama (enrichment opportunity)
+- Students with better hardware can explore TinyLlama (enrichment opportunity)
 - No one is excluded from core learning objectives

 **Future-Proofing**: